 The following low-cost activities help students prepare for BIG careers.
 It is important to designate a faculty member as the graduate careers point person, and give them service credit for these activities.

-Personal and regional contacts seem to help get a foot in the door.
-Do any faculty members have collaborators at a national lab?
-Do any alumni work at a national lab?
-Does your university have a special relationship with any of the national labs?
-Your vice president or Dean for research may be able to help provide the answers.
+- use existing contacts – do faculty members have collaborators at a national lab? do alumni work at national labs? does your university have a special relationship with the national labs?

 - ask the vice president for research to provide introductions